-- a.
-Instruction includes expenses for all activities that are part of the College's instruction program. - b.
-Research includes all expenses for governmental and privately sponsored research. - c.
-Public Service includes activities established to provide non-instructional services such as the Women's Center, and the New York State Science and Technology Entry Program (STEP). - d.
+- d.
 Academic Administration includes expenses incurred to provide administrative support to the instructional program.
 This category includes the offices of the Provost, Library, and Media Services. - e.
 Student Services includes expenses incurred for the offices of Dean of the College, Admissions, Registrar, Financial Aid Administration, Career Development, Disability Services, and the New York State Higher Education Opportunity Program (HEOP).
 In addition, it includes expenses for student-related activities outside the context of the formal instructional program. - f.
 Institutional Support includes expenses for college-wide activities such as the offices of the President, Finance and Planning, Institutional Advancement, Administration, Administrative Computing, General Counsel, and Communications.
-Fundraising expenses totaled approximately \$4.9 million for the year ended June 30, 2012.

-g.
-Auxiliary Enterprises - provides services to students for a fee.
+Fundraising expenses totaled approximately \$5.4 million and \$4.9 million for the years ended June 30, 2013 and 2012, respectively. - g.
+Auxiliary Enterprises provides services to students for a fee.
 This category includes Housing, Dining Services, Health and Counseling Services, and the Summer and Precollege Programs.